luisbosque/luisbosque.github.com/_posts/2017-11-22-hiring-humans-at-carto-infrastructure-team.markdown

 First of all I believe there is much room for improvement in our current process.
 We pay attention to every step of every interview and ask a lot of feedback to the candidates.
 That way we can keep improving it.
 Actually, during this year, it has already had a couple of slight changes.

 Very important.
-Although the candidates want to join your team it doesn't mean that they should do wathever needed to get the job.
+Although the candidates want to join your team it doesn't mean that they should do whatever needed to get the job.
 Nobody should need to sacrifice a goat in order to make it.
 They have a life.

 In the other side, your team is very busy in the day to day.
 You want (**you want**) your team to be fully involved in the process but you should not demand a lot of time from them.
 The key is to find the right balance, always focusing on effectivity.
 Every step of the process must serve an objective.
 They must be insightful.
 And the insights must be totally related with the required (an good to have) skills that you defined previously.
 If any specific step of a interview doesn't help you decide if that person is going to contribute somehow or doesn't give the candidate a better idea about what to expect in the future, probably you need to either remove o modify the step.